Narrative of the abduction phenomenon: Less common elements

 Chronologically within abduction reports, these rarer episodes tend to happen in the order listed, between the medical examination and the return.

 Conference

 After allegedly displaying cold callous disregard towards the abduction experiencers, sometimes the entities will change drastically in behavior once the initial medical exam is completed.
 They become more relaxed and hospitable towards their captive and lead him or her away from the site of the examination.
 The entities then hold a conference with the experiencer, wherein they discuss things relevant to the abduction phenomenon.
-In Dr. Bullard's study, 79 out of 300 studied abduction claims included a conference narrative.
+In Bullard's study, 79 out of 300 studied abduction claims included a conference narrative.
 Not all conferences are reported to occur in the same manner.
 Bullard notes five general categories of discussion that occur during the conference "phase" of reported abduction narratives: